AnatoliiZhukov/AGP2024/README.md

 Hi!
 This is a beginner level first-person project made in **Unreal Engine 5.3** where you need to use your axe to escape from some... underground cave place... filled with archers for some reason?

+Developed in Spring 2024, updated in Spring 2025 (minor improvements and config changes).

+## Character controls

+- WASD - movement
+- Left Mouse Button - axe attack
+- Space - jump
+- CTRL - crouch (or accelerate downwards if used midair)
+- LShift - sprint

+## Contents of the project:

-### This project features:
+### Functional

 - Mechanics written in C++
-- A first-person character able to run, crouch smoothly, jump, sprint, attack, take damage
+- A first-person character able to run, crouch smoothly, jump, sprint, attack/block, take damage, interact with environment
-- Animated enemies able to locate the player, lose the player, attack, take damage
-  - Enemy model and animations taken from Mixamo
-- Object pools for arrows for every actor that is capable of shooting them
+- Object pools for arrows for every actor that can shoot
 - Attack system
-- Deflect system
+- Block system
-  - Damage an arrow to start deflecting
+  - Damage an arrow to start blocking
-  - Any arrow that gets into your attack range while deflecting gets destroyed
+  - Any arrow that gets into your attack range while deflecting gets destroyed and resets the block animation
+- A somewhat flexible interaction system
+  - Any object can have default interaction behaviour
+  - Custom interaction behaviour can be added in the level blueprint
+  - Uses delegates
 - Custom core classes such as PlayerController, HUD, Camera Manager
-- A custom environment modeled in Blender
-- A first-person rig created pretty much from scratch in Blender
-- Custom first-person animations created from scratch in Blender
 - Main menu and UI with animations
-- A generic interaction system that uses delegates
-- W/L conditions with different ending sequences
+- W/L conditions with multiple ending sequences
 - A custom world subsystem

+### Visual

+- A rigged first-person character that can hold a weapon
+  - The character + animations and the weapon made from scratch in Blender
+- Animated enemies able to locate the player, forget the player, attack, take damage
+  - Enemy model and animations taken from Mixamo
+- A simple environment modeled from scratch in Blender
 - Emissive and world-aligned materials
-- Probably some other things I forgot about

-### Controls:
-- WASD - movement
-- Left Mouse Button - axe attack
-- Space - jump
-- CTRL - crouch/dodge
-- Shift - sprint

-### Will this project ever be updated?
-No, I initially planned to continue working on it, but decided to move on to other projects.
-You are welcome to copy the code, but please note that it may not be of high quality as it was written by a beginner/intermediate Unreal Engine user (me).